North Vancouver (city): Industrial development and early settlement (1863–1891)

+Land development and municipal incorporation

+Various settlers acquired Crown grants during this period, including Frederick Howson, Thomas A. Strong, John Linn (the namesake of Lynn Valley) and Hugh Burr.

+Following Vancouver's devastating fire in 1886, regional infrastructure expanded with the construction of the Vancouver Water Works dam on the Capilano River in 1888 and the formation of the Burrard Inlet Bridge and Tunnel Company in 1890 to provide direct south shore access.

+On August 29, 1891, the District of North Vancouver was officially incorporated, spanning from Indian Arm to Howe Sound, with C.J.
+Phibbs elected as the first Reeve.

-Not long after the District was formed, an early land developer and second reeve of the new council, James Cooper Keith, personally underwrote a loan to commence construction of a road which undulated from West Vancouver to Deep Cove amid the slashed sidehills, swamps, and burnt stumps.
+Not long after the District of North Vancouver was formed, an early land developer and second reeve of the new council, James Cooper Keith, personally underwrote a loan to commence construction of a road which undulated from West Vancouver to Deep Cove amid the slashed sidehills, swamps, and burnt stumps.
 The road, sometimes under different names and not always contiguous, is still one of the most important east-west thoroughfare carrying traffic across the North Shore.

 Development was slow at the outset.
-The population of the District in the 1901 census was only 365 people.
+The population of the district in the 1901 census was only 365 people.
 Keith joined Edwin Mahon and together they controlled North Vancouver Land & Improvement Company.
 Soon the pace of development around the foot of Lonsdale began to pick up.
 The first school was opened in 1902.
-The District was able to build a municipal hall in 1903 and actually have meetings in North Vancouver (instead of in Vancouver where most of the landowners lived).
+The district was able to build a municipal hall in 1903 and actually have meetings in North Vancouver (instead of in Vancouver where most of the landowners lived).
 The first bank and first newspaper arrived in 1905.
 In 1906 the BC Electric Railway Company opened up a street car line that extended from the ferry wharf up Lonsdale to 12th Street.
 By 1911 the streetcar system extended west to the Capilano River and east to Lynn Valley.

-The owners of businesses who operated on Lonsdale, as part of an initiative led by Keith and Mahon, brought a petition to District Council in 1905 calling for a new, compact city to be carved out of the unwieldy district.
+The owners of businesses who operated on Lonsdale, as part of an initiative led by Keith and Mahon, brought a petition to the district council in 1905, calling for a new, compact city to be carved out of the unwieldy district.